|

 you want to get hands-on with nature then take the time to take

-a cruise out into the Bay of Islands, don a wetsuit, put on flippers
+boat trips out into the Bay of Islands - with Dolphin Cruise or Dolphin Discovery, don a wetsuit, put on flippers

 and a diving mask and hop overboard to swim